tilezen/vector-datasource/docs/use-service.md

 ### 256 tile size (default)

-The suggest max `{z}` value for 256 pixel tiles is zoom **16**.
+The suggested max `{z}` value for 256 pixel tiles is zoom **16**.
 Requesting `{z}` coordinates up to 20 will return a smaller geographic area, but the tile will not include any additional data over the zoom 16 tile.

 **Default:**